 - 5.1 This part of the document contains sections for the towns, key service centres and primary villages within the district.
 Each section summarises the main opportunities and constraints for that particular settlement and goes on to provide details of sites allocated for future development.
-There is a settlement overview map at the beginning of each section showing the allocated sites as well as individual site location maps. - employment needs and employment site allocations are included in each settlement section (as appropriate), and set out in more detail in Section 6 of this document.
+There is a settlement overview map at the beginning of each section showing the allocated sites as well as individual site location maps. - 5.2 The plan also allocates sites to meet our employment needs and employment site allocations are included in each settlement section (as appropriate), and set out in more detail in Section 6 of this document.
 In addition, a town centre masterplan policy is included in Section 7, to ensure development in the town centres of Brandon, Mildenhall and Newmarket is planned in a comprehensive way and considers issues such as appropriate town centre uses, traffic management including car parking, the quality of the environment, public art and the quality of the public realm.